pstafford/StanGMMTutorial/gmm_stan_tutorial.md

 This is a tutorial on how to use the program Stan (<https://mc-stan.org/>) to estimate the parameters of a ground-motion model (GMM).
 Stan is a program that uses Bayesian inference to estimate the parameters of a model via Markov Chain Monte Carlo (MCMC) sampling.

-In this tutorial, we estimate parameters of a GMM used in Kuehn and Stafford.
+In this tutorial, we estimate parameters of a GMM used as an example in Kuehn and Stafford.
-A list of Sta programs covering a wide variety of GMMs is available in the other markdown file.
+A list of Stan programs covering a wide variety of GMMs is available in the other markdown file.
+We will use he package `cmdstanR` to estimate the model parameters, sine it is a lightweight package that allows to use the lates Stan version.
+We cover the basics of running the model and extracting parameters/posterior distributions, and looking at graphical summaries.
+For more info and installation instructions, see <https://mc-stan.org/cmdstanr/> and the vignette <https://mc-stan.org/cmdstanr/articles/cmdstanr.html>.
+For the use of the package Rstan, see <https://mc-stan.org/rstan/>.

 # Getting Started

-This tutorial uses **Stan** version 2.24.1 and requires the following **R** packages
+This tutorial uses **Stan** version 2.27.0 and requires the following **R** packages.

 ```r
 # load required packages